- The average cost of car insurance for a 65-year-old driver in Michigan is $2,102 per year for a full coverage policy.

 Cheapest car insurance for seniors with DUIs in Michigan

-A DUI is a major offense, and your insurance rates will rise significantly once it shows on your driving record.
-In most instances, your premium will double with a DUI.
-According to CarInsurance.com, in some states, rates can increase by 170% after the first DUI and up to 401% after a second.
+A DUI is a serious driving violation; your insurance rates will soar once it hits your driving record.
+In most cases, your insurance premium will double if you have a DUI.
+According to CarInsurance.com in some states, the increase can be as much as 170% after your first DUI.
+If you manage to rack up a second DUI, the increase could be as much as 401%.

 Cheapest car insurance for seniors after an accident in Michigan